twaclaw/gugutos_player/src/app/README.md

 ## PN532 driver

 The Python code provided by [Waveshare](https://www.waveshare.com/wiki/PN532_NFC_HAT) is a bit buggy.
-I didn't manage to get the SPI version working and I didn't want to spend too much time on it; frankly, I wanted a working version without having to read any datasheet or spec.
+I didn't manage to get the SPI version working and I didn't want to spend too much time on it; basically, I wanted a working version without having to read any datasheet or spec.
 I ended up using their UART version but rewrote the low level part.

 I would like to have an interrupt driven setup but that's something I would look at in the future.
 Right now, I am polling, and some details of the implementation are rather brute-force.